maciejmiklas/node-mcu-utils/README.md

 # NTP Clock
 This script provides functionality to run a clock with precision of one second and to synchronize this clock every few hours with NTP server.

 In the code below we first configure WiFi access.
 Once the WiFi access has been established it will call *ntpc.start()*.
 This function will start clock that will get synchronized with given NTP server every minute.
-Now you can access actual UTC time in seconds over this variable *ntpc.current*.
+Now you can access actual UTC time in seconds over *ntpc.current*.
 In order to show that it's working we have registered timer that will call *printTime()* every second.
 This function reads current time as *ntpc.current* and prints it as local time.

 ```lua
 collectgarbage() print("RAM init", node.heap())